-Further details on the Board's meetings are provided in the Directors' Report on page 21.
-The Board is supported by the Audit, Remuneration and Nomination Committees, details of which, together with attendance records, can also be found on page 21.
+Further details on the Board's meetings are provided in the Directors' Report.
+The Board is supported by the Audit, Remuneration and Nomination Committees.

 The Board currently consists of the Executive Chairman (Patrick Cheetham), and two non-executive directors (Roger Murphy and James Cole).
 The current Board's preference is that independent non-executive directors comprise the majority of Board members.
 Patrick Cheetham is currently the Chairman and Chief Executive.
 Patrick Cheetham has a service contract as Chairman of the Company and his services as Chief Executive are provided to the Company, at cost, through a Management Services Agreement with Tertiary Minerals plc ("Tertiary"), in which he is a shareholder and where he is also employed as Chairman.
 In 2023, Patrick Cheetham dedicated over 46% of his working time to the Company.
 The combined role of Chairman and Chief Executive results in cost savings and is considered acceptable whilst there is a majority of independent directors on the Board and having regard to the fact that the Company is not yet revenue generating.